inorganik/ngx-countUp/README.md

 # ngx-countup - CountUp.js in Angular

-This is an Angular directive wrapper around the core functionality of CountUp which is maintained in the [CountUp.js repo](https://github.com/inorganik/countUp.js).
+This is an Angular directive wrapper around the core functionality of CountUp which is maintained in the [CountUp.js repo](https://github.com/inorganik/countUp.js) by the same author.
 MIT License.

 #### [CountUp.js demo](http://inorganik.github.io/countUp.js)